-This is a notice of the Presidential declaration of a major disaster for the State of California (FEMA-4308-DR), dated April 1, 2017, and related determinations.
+This is a notice of the Presidential declaration of a major disaster for the State of California (FEMA-1529-DR), dated June 30, 2004, and related determinations.

 FOR FURTHER INFORMATION CONTACT:

-The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Administrator, under Executive Order 12148, as amended, Timothy J. Scranton, of FEMA is appointed to act as the Federal Coordinating Officer for this major disaster.
+The Federal Emergency Management Agency (FEMA) hereby gives notice that pursuant to the authority vested in the Under Secretary for Emergency Preparedness and Response, Department of Homeland Security, under Executive Order 12148, as amended, William L. Carwile, III, of FEMA is appointed to act as the Federal Coordinating Officer for this declared disaster.

-The following areas of the State of California have been designated as adversely affected by this major disaster:
+I do hereby determine the following area of the State of California to have been affected adversely by this declared major disaster:

-All areas within the State of California are eligible for assistance under the Hazard Mitigation Grant Program.
+San Joaquin County within the State of California is eligible to apply for assistance under the Hazard Mitigation Grant Program.

 (The following Catalog of Federal Domestic Assistance Numbers (CFDA) are to be used for reporting and drawing funds: 97.030, Community Disaster Loans; 97.031, Cora Brown Fund Program; 97.032, Crisis Counseling; 97.033, Disaster Legal Services Program; 97.034, Disaster Unemployment Assistance (DUA); 97.046, Fire Management Assistance; 97.048, Individual and Household Housing; 97.049, Individual and Household Disaster Housing Operations; 97.050 Individual and Household Program—Other Needs, 97.036, Public Assistance Grants; 97.039, Hazard Mitigation Grant Program.)Start Signature